The ad astra vita project founder – Dr Rowena Christiansen

 MB BS, BA Hons, LLB, MEmergHealth, MBA, DCH, GradDipEd, GradDipDisasterMed, ACCAM, GradCertDisasterMed, GradCertSpaceStudies, FAsMA, ISU SH-SSP16

-Dr Rowena Christiansen is proud to be the founder of the ad astra vita space life sciences project and the Space Health Symposium, and now one of the Founders of ASBX2021 (The 3rd Australian Space Biology x Health Summit).
-She has a lifelong passionate interest in astronomy and space exploration.
+Dr Rowena Christiansen is proud to be the founder of the ad astra vita project and the Space Health Symposium, and is now a Co-Founder of ASBX 2021 and the International Humans in Space Summit.
+She has an enduring lifelong interest in astronomy and space exploration.
 Rowena established this initiative in the context of the entrepreneurial emphasis of the new Australian Space Agency.
 She hopes that promoting open access to information, resources, and outreach activities about aerospace medicine (and medicine in extreme and austere environments) will raise awareness both locally and internationally, promote networking and collaboration, and lead to more linkages and partnerships.
-The project is also able to facilitate space life sciences projects, education and outreach.

 Rowena herself has a diverse background.
 After a first career as as a lawyer, management consultant, and small business owner/operator, she qualified as a physician.
-Rowena works as a small group facilitator and assessor in the Melbourne Medical School teaching human physiology and clinical practice skills, and as a pre-hospital emergency doctor.
+Rowena teaches in the Melbourne Medical School, and practices as a pre-hospital emergency doctor.
+In 2022, she developed a new year-long MD1 ‘Discovery Subject’, “Human Health in the Space Environment“, and a four-week module on ‘Humans in Space’ for Swinburne University of Technology.
 She is a Fellow of Ormond College at the University of Melbourne.
 Rowena has undertaken post-graduate training in emergency medicine and critical care, women and children’s health, aviation medicine and space studies, disaster health, and emergency management.
-She pursues special interests in aerospace medicine, extreme environments and wilderness medicine, and is currently undertaking research related to expeditionary medicine.
+She pursues special interests in aerospace medicine, extreme environments and wilderness medicine.

-Her voluntary memberships include the Space Life Sciences Committee of the Australasian Society for Aerospace Medicine, and Executive Committee positions within the Space Medicine Association, the Space Surgery Association, and the Aerospace Physiology Society.
+Her voluntary memberships include the Space Life Sciences Committee of the Australasian Society for Aerospace Medicine, and Executive Committee positions within the Space Medicine Association, the Space Surgery Association, the Aerospace Physiology Society, and the Aerospace Human Factors Association.
+She is a member of the AsMA Education and Training Committee and the ‘Ad Hoc Committee on Commercial Spaceflight’.
 In May 2021, Rowena was elected to the Council of the Aerospace Medical Association.
-She is also a Director of the Mars Society Australia, Chair of the Australian Ski Patrol Association Medical Advisory Committee, a volunteer ski patroller, a member representative on the Australian Resuscitation Council, and inaugural Treasurer for the Australasian Wilderness and Expedition Medicine Society.
-She is also a member of the Women in Space Chapter of the National Space Society of Australia, and a reviewer for Acta Astronautica.
+She is also a Director of Mars Society Australia, Chair of the Australian Ski Patrol Association Medical Advisory Committee, a volunteer ski patroller, a representative member of the Australian Resuscitation Council, and inaugural Treasurer for the Australasian Wilderness and Expedition Medicine Society.
+She is a member of the Women in Space Chapter of the National Space Society of Australia, the Association of Spaceflight Professionals, a guest associate editor for Frontiers, and a reviewer for npj Microgravity and Acta Astronautica.

 During the 2020 COVID-19 pandemic, Rowena supported the public health response in educational (the “SURGE Project”) and community organisation advisory roles.
-She is a member of the Group for Earth Observations Health Community of Practice COVID-19 working group, and has participated in research on COVID-19 and seasonality.
+She is a member of the Group for Earth Observations Health Community of Practice, and the UNOOSA Space and Global Health Network, and has participated in research on COVID-19 and seasonality.

 Rowena is a strong advocate for STEAM education, gender equality and human rights.
-She holds appointments as the Research Director for Health Law for the Jus Ad Astra human rights in space project, and as a UNOOSA Space4Women Mentor for 2021-21.
+She holds appointments as the Research Director for Health Law for the Jus Ad Astra human rights in space project, and as a UNOOSA Space4Women Mentor.

 Rowena is an amateur musician, chorister and percussionist, and time permitting, enjoys building space-themed LEGO pieces.
-She also enjoys photography, cooking Indian food, and learning about languages and culture.
+She also enjoys photography, creative cooking, and learning about languages and culture.
 As a result of the 2020 Space Health Symposium, she also enjoys delving into video creation and editing.